OpenBB-finance/OpenBB/website/content/sdk/reference/qa/unitroot.md

 ---
 title: unitroot
-description: This documentation provides in-depth information on how to calculate unit root test statistics, using the OpenBB software.
+description: "This documentation provides in-depth information on how to calculate" unit root test statistics, using the OpenBB software.
 This includes source code, parameter details, and return values for both model and chart functions.
 keywords: